EPCCed/eidf-docs/docs/services/virtualmachines/quickstart.md

 1. Choose the SSH connection to log in for the first time.
 You will be asked to reset the password.

 !!! warning
     Do not use RDP to login for the first time as you have to reset your password.
-Always use SSH.
+    Always use SSH to login to the VM for the first time.

 ## Further information